-Assignments (6 total, drop the 1 with the lowest score): This is a practical class.
+Assignments (5 total, drop the 1 with the lowest score): This is a practical class.
 To provide all students with some hands-on experience, I designed assignments using real biological data from our lab and the literature.
-You will learn how to write your code to generate reproducible reports with customized graphs and tables throughout the course.
+Throughout the course, you will learn how to write your code to generate reproducible reports with customized graphs and tables.
 Through assignments, the students will have the opportunity to use the R packages presented in class and get used to the main capabilities of each package.

-The five highest scoring assignments will each be worth 12% of your course grade for 60% of your course grade.
+The four highest-scoring assignments will each be worth 12% of your course grade for 60% of your course grade.
 The lowest score of the six project assignments will be dropped.
-Your dropped assignment grade will include any assignment you miss for any reason.
-This includes minor illness, travel, meetings, technical problems, etc. The assignments are due roughly every other week and are staggered with the assigned quizzes.
+The assignments are due roughly every other week and are staggered with the assigned quizzes.
 The tentative assignment due dates are listed below and are subject to change.
 You will be notified in Canvas when each assignment is open.